 Peggy’s love of writing is only matched by her love of animals.
-Her extended family includes four dogs, one cat, and two guinea pigs.
-Most of them are rescue and foster animals.
+Her extended family includes too many dogs to count and two guinea pigs.
+They are all rescued, special needs animals.
 It is common knowledge that Peggy uses the word “foster” as a code for “If you think I am giving this animal back you are out of your mind.”
 Thankfully she has the full support of her very patient husband, Stuart, and her sons, Josh and Jeremy.

-Peggy’s work has appeared in many of Lee Bennett Hopkins’ anthologies, as well as in several children’s magazines.
+Peggy’s first book Move It, Miss Macintosh has been praised for its quirky sense of humor.
+She has also been in honored to appear in many of Lee Bennett Hopkins’ anthologies, as well as in several children’s magazines.
 In her spare time she can be found silently correcting your grammar.

 Peggy holds a master’s degree in education and has taught at all levels—preschool through college.
 She has a diverse background in international student affairs and special education, as well as early childhood administration and parenting literacy.
 Her dream is to combine her educational experiences with her writing, to help make a difference in a child’s life.